adityagith/SophomoreHub/README.md

-A Social Networking Site for the College students and the Alumni
+A Social Networking Site for the College students and the Alumni"# SophomoreHub" "# SophomoreHub"